mindfultatiana/beginnerPython/whiteBoard/README.md

 1. Be sure you have a functional version of python downloaded.
 For some reason 3.12 doesn't work well with libraries for me so I used 3.9.1 to build this.
    Download python here: https://www.python.org/downloads/

 2. Import your libraries.
-If they are grayed out or not working somehow you may have to use pip to download them individually.
+If they are grayed out or not working somehow you may have to use pip to download them individually in Terminal.

 ```
 pip install tkinter